 The state of California is leaning toward dropping Algebra I from 8th grade, preferring to rely on a “Common Core” set of guidelines that leaves out Algebra.
-Having a math curriculum core that leaves out the foundation of all high school mathematics is a major retreat from the curriculum standard throughout the United States, an acknowledgement of a broken pedagogy.
+Having a math curriculum core that leaves out the foundation of all high school mathematics is a major retreat from the curriculum standard throughout the United States, an acknowledgment of a broken pedagogy.
 In addition, in a New York Times editorial, Andrew Hacker rails against Algebra I as unnecessary, as a waste that causes students to drop out.
 This attitude shift is one of the largest in the education economy in years.
 Arguing for dropping Algebra ignores the structural reality of higher education.
 During each phase of a student’s academic career, from high school through professional school, Algebra proves essential.
 Algebra is also increasingly necessary in all careers.

 Students who do not take Algebra I in middle school follow a math progression in high school that has them in Algebra II as a junior and Pre-Calculus as a senior.
 This is in contrast to having Algebra I in middle school.
 In that scenario, students reach Algebra II as a sophomore, Pre-Calculus as a junior, and, vitally, Calculus as a senior.
 That might not seem too dangerous at first glance, but the SAT, which is typically taken junior or senior year, requires mastery of Algebra II.
 Without Algebra II already mastered by junior year, students on the Algebra-free middle school track are forced to take the SAT as seniors, giving minimal time for a retake.